-We received feedback about the practice from 10 people.
+We received feedback about the practice from 19 people.
 Patients were positive about all aspects of the service the practice provided.
-They told us staff were dedicated, friendly and exemplary.
+They told us staff were caring, friendly and welcoming.

-They said that they were given helpful explanations about dental treatment and said their dentist listened to them.
+They said that they were given helpful, detailed and clear explanations about dental treatment and said their dentist listened to them.
 Patients commented that they made them feel at ease, especially when they were anxious about visiting the dentist.